will-thompson-k/deeplearning-nlp-models/notebooks/transformer/README.md

 Image source: Figure 9.7.1. in this illustrated guide [here](https://d2l.ai/chapter_recurrent-modern/seq2seq.html).

- The goal of the encoder-decoder is to take a source sequence and predict a target sequence (sequence-to-sequence or seq2seq).
+ The goal of the encoder-decoder is to take a source sequence and predict a target sequence (sequence-to-sequence or "seq2seq").
 A common example of a seq2seq task is machine translation of one language to another.
 An encoder maps the source sequence into a hidden state that is then passed to a decoder.
 The decoder then attempts to predict the next word in a target sequence using the encoder's hidden state(s) and the prior decoder hidden state(s).

 2 different challenges confront the RNN class of models.

-### RNN and learning complex context
+### RNN and Learning Complex Context

 First, there is a challenge of specifying an RNN architecture capable of learning enough context to aid in predicting longer and more complex sequences.
 This has been an area of continual innovation.
 The first breakthrough was to